-So many different things go into planning a RTW trip.
-You have to worry about things like travel insurance, immunizations, and whether or not to purchase a RTW plane ticket.
+So many different things go into planning a long-term, RTW trip.
+You have to worry about things like travel insurance, immunizations, and whether or not to purchase a multi-stop plane ticket.
 But one of the biggest questions I hear revolves around packing.
 For those who have never taken more than a week or two trip before, it can be overwhelming thinking about what to bring on a trip around the world.
 Panic quickly sets in as travelers ponder the ins and outs of packing for a trip like this.

 A few things to consider